Stephanievillegas0728/Project3-demystifyingML/README.md

 Use ML in the context of technologies learned.
 You must use: Scikit-Learn and/or another machine learning library.
 You must use at least two of the below:

-Python Pandas HTML/CSS/Bootstrap Python Matplotlib JavaScript Plotly JavaScript D3.js
-JavaScript Leaflet SQL Database MongoDB Database Google Cloud SQL Amazon AWS Tableau
+Python, Pandas, HTML/CSS/Bootstrap, Python Matplotlib, JavaScript Plotly JavaScript D3.js, JavaScript Leaflet, SQL Database, MongoDB Database Google Cloud SQL, Amazon AWS, Tableau

 Prepare a 15-minute data deep-dive or infrastructure walkthrough that shows machine learning in the context of what we’ve already learned.